|

 was the founder of this order of knighthood.
 Until this day, the

-highest honor the Brits can bestow upon you is to make you a member
+highest honor the British can bestow upon you is to make you a member

 of the Order of the Garter.